 ROMAN

-The ROMAN function converts an Arabic numeral into a Roman numeral in Excel.
-It is helpful for displaying numbers in a traditional Roman numeral format, which can be useful for certain types of reports or presentations.
+The ROMAN function converts an Arabic numeral into a Roman numeral.
+It is useful for displaying numbers in a traditional Roman numeral format.
+This can be helpful for specific reports or presentations.

 Syntax 🔗